murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

 Further Exercises
 =================

-We have prepared a series of exercises to demonstrate how you might go about using CellOrganizer-for-Galaxy.
+We have prepared a series of exercises to demonstrate how you might go about using CellOrganizer for Galaxy.

 Data Importing Exercises
 ------------------------

 Exercise 1.
-Importing image files that are already in CellOrganizer-for-Galaxy
+Importing image files that are already in CellOrganizer for Galaxy

 1. Go to the navigation bar at the top of the homepage, click on "Shared Data", and then choose "Data Libraries".
 2. Go to Images -> HeLa -> 2D -> 2D HeLa LAMP2
 3. Tick the box next to "2D HeLa LAMP2".
 4. Click on "To History", select the history you would like to send the image dataset to, and then click "Import".

 Exercise 2.
-Importing a model that is already in CellOrganizer-for-Galaxy
+Importing a model that is already in CellOrganizer for Galaxy

 1. Under the "Get Data" section of the Tools window, select "Downloads model from the curated model repository".
 2. Select the model you would like to import to the current history, and click "Execute".